joygowda/legalnamechanges/README.md

 Financial fraud and identity theft can and do steal $ from companies as well as individuals.
 Don't waste money or lose profits to tolerate unethical or immoral behavior by staff or customers. https://bjs.ojp.gov/topics/crime/identity-theft

+Did I write the code to give out my ssn of myself and my kids to other people?
+No, I didn't.
+I don't support identity fraud.
+Someone malicious did that on website I didn't use because my achievement on Brainbench programming aptitutde test from 1999 and computer science major then wasn't something they liked.
+I switched majors and colleges but like programming.

 If you want to create technology products or technology services that sell to women, then hiring women (of all races and religions) is a must: https://www.generation.org/news/women-in-tech-the-importance-of-gender-diversity-in-the-tech-industry/

+Yes, I prefer remote work because of drama on Facebook that isn't me or my kids posting.
+I am conscientious independent worker.

+Don't beleive the somewhat made-up sex scandals:
 Realisticly, I prefer chastity or brahmacharya spiritual path.
 I was born alone and I will die alone.
 What's Brahmacharya?